immanuelpotter/stegofy/README.md

 Encoded/decoded images are written out to /tmp/images, if that folder doesn't exist, the script will create it for you.
 Obviously, if you don't want to lose them on reboot, move/copy them out of there.

-TODO: installer script so can be ran from anywhere - COMPLETE
+NB: This script is saving everything as a .png by default - take into account when decoding as this may have changed the suffix.

+TODO:
       pass in arguments -e/--encode or -d/--decode from command line to skip interactive mode selection tidy up/refactor
-      verify_image() is fairly redundant at the moment - make it matter
+      verify_image() is redundant at the moment